This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 How to grill Mexican Corn on the Cob:

-Grilled corn is my favorite way to eat corn.
+Grilled corn on the cob is my favorite way to eat corn.
 I love to grill so anytime I can cook an entire meal on the grill, we do it.

 I like to grill the corn and then top with all the mexican topping.
 It is so easy and so good.
 This will become your favorite way to eat corn.